 System Purpose

 This Solution will provide a platform for the CPQP scientist to perform complex computational calculations with multiple AWS EC2 Linux instances that will be created as needed and terminated after computational analysis is completed.
 Each EC2 Instance will be created through the MetWorx dashboard directly onto a dedicated AZ AWS VPC.
-Additional storage for the EC@ instances will be provided by a GitHub Enterprise server also hosted on the AWS VPC, to provide the CPQP team the ability to check in and check out working data and patient data from the GitHub repository.
+Additional storage for the EC2 instances will be provided by a GitHub Enterprise server also hosted on the AWS VPC, to provide the CPQP team the ability to check in and check out working data and patient data from the GitHub repository.

 Business Service